breuleux/terminus/README.md

 ![tcmd1](https://raw.github.com/breuleux/terminus/master/media/screenshots/tcmd.png)

+(note: the tb example doesn't work like that anymore, you now have to use \t as a separator instead of a space)

 ![tcmd2](https://raw.github.com/breuleux/terminus/master/media/screenshots/sandwich.png)

-The Terminus server gives access to the filesystem in `/f/path/from/root`, so you can link to files or images on the filesystem that way.
+The Terminus server gives access to the filesystem in `/f/user@host/path/from/root`, so you can link to files or images on the filesystem that way.

 So, you see, it's really easy.
 Since it works with escape codes on stdout, you can take advantage of the features in any language without